RichardKavanagh/c-modern-approach-solutions/solutions/6-loops/projects/01/README.md

-### C Loops - Projects 6.01
+### C Loops - Project 6.01

-Write a program that finds the largest in a series of number entered by the user.
+Write a program that finds the largest in a series of numbers entered by the user.
 The program must prompt the user to enter numbers one by one.
-When the user enters 0 or a negative number, the program must display the largest nonnegative number entered:
+When the user enters 0 or a negative number, the program must display the largest non-negative number entered:

 ```
 Enter a number: 60